 On the last full weekend in April, the people of the Central Michigan community of Shepherd celebrate their annual Maple Syrup Festival.
-It’s a great family weekend with parades, a classic car display, carnival rides, tractor and horse pulls, bingo, arts and crafts, and of course, scrumptious pancake meals all weekend long.
+It’s a great family weekend with parades, a classic car display, tractor and horse pulls, bingo, arts and crafts, and of course, scrumptious pancake meals all weekend long.

 In August of 1958, the Board of Directors of the Shepherd Chamber of Commerce decided to promote a Maple Syrup Festival.
 The Shepherd Sugar Bush Corporation was created and planning began for the first, one day festival where 125 gallons of maple syrup were made and a few hundred meals were served.
 Through the years the event has grown to become a three day festival providing up to 11,000 meals.
 If it had not been for many volunteers and visitors from locations all over Michigan and neighboring states, the festival never could have accomplished all that it has during the past 56 years.